-5. Ituise and the Hotes Set standards for Provide Collaborate with nursing research, teaching/learning others to set standards education and opportunities in for nursing education, management. setting standards for practice, research and nursing practice, management. research, education and management.
-Foster work place Conduct, disseminate Develop position support for the and utilise research to statements, guidelines conduct, advance the nursing and standards related dissemination and profession. to nursing research. utilisation of research related to nursing and health.
-Promote participation Sensitise learners to Lobby for fair social in nurses' association the importance of and economic working so as to create professional nursing conditions in nursing. favourable socio- associations.
-Develop position economic conditions statements and for nurses. guidelines in workplace issues.
+Set standards for Provide Collaborate with nursing research, teaching/learning others to set standards education and opportunities in setting for nursing education, management. standards for nursing practice, research and practice, research, management. education and management.
+Foster work place Conduct, disseminate Develop position support for the and utilise research to statements, guidelines conduct, advance the nursing and standards related dissemination profession. to nursing research. and utilisation of research related to nursing and health.

+Promote participation Sensitise learners to Lobby for fair social

+in nurses" association the importance of and economic working

+so as to create professional nursing conditions in nursing.

+favourable associations.
+Develop position

+socioeconomic statements and

+conditions for nurses. guidelines in

+workplace issues.